MrMimic/WITYPI/README.md

 ## ABOUT WITYPI

-WITYPI is a Python3 project aiming to automatically design a terminology by using the Wikipedia's DB (unsuppervised learning).
+WITYPI is a Python project aiming to automatically design a terminology by using the Wikipedia's DB (unsuppervised learning).

 On Wiki, categories are linked together, and pages belong to these categories.